MobilityData/awesome-transit/README.md

 - [TRAVIC Transit Visualization Client](http://tracker.geops.ch/) - Visualizes vehicles moving based on static GTFS data (and sometimes realtime data).
 Supports over 260 cities.
 Github account for geOps organization is [here](https://github.com/geops).
 - [Muni, this moment](http://allthebuses.com/) - Realtime map of all the buses in San Francisco.
 - [MTA Frequency](http://www.tyleragreen.com/maps/new_york/) - Frequency visualization of subways and buses in New York City built using [Transitland](https://transit.land/).
+- [Veridict LiveMap](https://livemap.veridict.com/) - Millions of individually tracked public transport units across the entire world.
+Based on a number of sources, including GTFS and GTFS-RT.

 ### Resources